My fingertips have just regained feeling. The screaming nerves claw at my skin and burn the last half-hour of ice climbing into my brain.

-This is not how the last climb of my most recent trip into the backcountry went with my partner Glen Maxson, but it easily could have been.
+This is not how the last ice climbing trip into the backcountry went with my partner Glen Maxson, but it easily could have been.

 Forming habits, through trial, error, and experience, being able to use that experience and those habits in order to “predict” the future — that is a very peculiar human skill, and that is what made our outing so very different from how it could have played out.

 Glen and I had spent an hour just getting to the start of the hike for our planned morning climb.
 It had snowed 15 inches — double what we’d anticipated.
 We said, “Let’s just get there and see.”